ReVanced/revanced-patches-template/docs/2_skeleton.md

      > Currently, this annotation does not serve any purpose, but is added to patches by convention, in case a use case has been found.

+   - The `@RequiresIntegrations` annotation marks patches which depend on integrations.
+The patcher will merge integrations before patching starts if any patches with the annotation are used.

 2. 🏗️ Patch class

    ```kt